 The SAO must perform the main duty throughout the period of their responsibility.
 It is not something that they can merely give attention to at the end of a year.

 The SAO obligations apply in respect of corporation tax, VAT, PAYE, insurance premium tax SDLT, SDRT, petroleum revenue tax, customs duties, excise duties including air passenger duty and bank levy.
 Note that they do not apply in relation to national insurance contributions.

 A penalty will be chargeable on a qualifying company if it fails to notify the name of its SAO within certain timescales.

 A penalty will be chargeable on an SAO personally if they fail to meet their main duty, fail to give HMRC a certificate within the required timescale, or they provide a timely certificate that contains a careless or deliberate inaccuracy.

 Each of these penalties is a fixed amount of £5,000.

 A person is not liable to a penalty for a failure to notify details of an SAO, a failure to carry out the main duty, or a failure to provide a certificate on time, if they satisfy HMRC that they have a reasonable excuse for the failure, and they put right the failure without unreasonable delay after the excuse has ended.

 A reasonable excuse is normally an unexpected or unusual event that is either unforeseeable or beyond the person’s control, and which prevents the person from complying with an obligation under the SAO provisions.
-Reasonable excuse does not apply to an inaccuracy in an SAO certificate.
+Reasonable excuse does not apply to a careless or deliberate inaccuracy in an SAO certificate.

 In the first year of the regime HMRC applied a ‘light touch', whereby it was enough for SAOs to start a review into the appropriateness of the tax accounting arrangements to be treated as taking ‘reasonable steps’.
 Now the first year has ended the SAO must meet the full requirements of the legislation.